knalli/angular-vertxbus/README.md

 ### Vert.x

-This library is being developed against the `eventbus.js` from Vert.X 2.
+This library is being developed against the `eventbus.js` from Vert.x 2.

 ## How to use